Available with Standard or Advanced license.

 Buffer Distance allows you to expand the extent of the jobs AOI for which the AOI edit extension rules apply.
 For example, warn the user when selecting features outside the job AOI plus the distance specified as the buffer.

-Users are added to the Workflow Manager database individually by an administrator or using an active directory import.
+Users are added to the Workflow Manager (Classic) database individually by an administrator or using an active directory import.

 They are authenticated to use the application based on their Windows login information, stored in the database.

-Users are added to the Workflow Manager system from an organizational portal or ArcGIS Online by an administrator.
+Users are added to the Workflow Manager (Classic) system from an organizational portal or ArcGIS Online by an administrator.

 They are authenticated to use the application based on their portal login.

-Only a user with administrative privileges can change the type of user store for a Workflow Manager database.
+Only a user with administrative privileges can change the type of user store for a Workflow Manager (Classic) database.
 Switching between traditional and portal user store modes refreshes the active users to those configured for that mode.
 Users set up in a mode are preserved, even if the user store is switched at a later date.
-Multiple portals can be configured to authenticate Workflow Manager users at one time.
+Multiple portals can be configured to authenticate Workflow Manager (Classic) users at one time.